georgu28/Sonemote_Project/WEBAPP_README.md

-# FaceTune Web Application
+# Sonemote Web Application

-A beautiful web interface for the FaceTune emotion-based music player.
+A beautiful web interface for the Sonemote emotion-based music player.
 This Flask webapp allows users to interact with the emotion detection model through their browser, manage music playlists, and enjoy real-time emotion-based music playback.

 ## Features